 Hotel Paseo Safety Appreciation Lunch

 The Hotel covers nearly 100,000 square feet and stretches up 3 stories.
-There are over 100 people working on site daily.
+There are over 100 people working on-site daily.
 This is a huge accomplishment for this project to have performed a full year without incident.
-Our project team that consists of John Allegretto, Regional Executive, Noreen Tripp-Hudson, Senior Project Engineer, Jonathan Clarke, Senior Superintendent, and Jeff Wetherholt, Asst.
-Superintendent, whom have all made safety the top priority.
+Our project team consists of John Allegretto, Regional Executive, Noreen Tripp-Hudson, Senior Project Engineer, Jonathan Clarke, Senior Superintendent, and Jeff Wetherholt, Asst.
+Superintendent, who have all made safety the top priority.

 Thank you to all our wonderful, hard-working subcontractors who have made an effort to stay safe this past year.
-We are grateful for you!
+We are grateful to you!